munificent/magpie/doc/site/markdown/motivation/design-questions/how-do-abstract-members-work.markdown

-Q: How Do We Handle Abstract Methods?
+^title How Do We Handle Abstract Methods?

 ### Use Cases